mtheadley/SystemHealthPreso/PITCHME.md

 ### How to Accomplish?

-- How can we figure out, at a glance, that the external systems that talks to app are up and running? |
+- Need to determine, at a glance, that the external systems that talks to app are up and running? |

 +++